appseconnect/docs/_posts/Deployment/Environment Management/2020-09-03-Easy-Environment-Management.md

 * It is recommended that user should upgrade/install the latest Agent from cloud.
 Even though we are backward compatible, and older Agents can still communicate with server, we still ask users to upgrade to get full flavour of new features.
 * You must have Environment Management privilege to perform actions on the Environment Settings panel.
 * By default, on landing up on the environment page, you will be selected with the hosted section.
 Scroll below to view more details on the Hosted section.
+* Enviroments that are available on your organisation, will have the indicators that displays whether the agents are active or inactive for an On-Premise agent.
+    - RED indicator - Agent is either detached or inactive.
+    - BLUE indicator - Agent is up and Running.
+* The will be no colour indicators for an Hosted Agent.

 ## On-Premise